qarmin/czkawka/krokiet/README.md

 Default compilation is done by `cargo build --release` and should work on most systems.

-You need the latest available version of Rust to compile it, because Krokiet aims to support the latest slint verions, that should provide best experience.
+You need the latest available version of Rust to compile it, because Krokiet aims to support the latest slint versions, that should provide best experience.

 The only exception is building skia renderer which is non default feature that can be enabled manually if you want to